 After the definition of one or several Jobs within Electrophysiology or Live Data Mode, a Job must be selected to which a trigger should be assigned.
-By a click on that Job and a subsequent right mouse click a list of options opens (Fig. 8).
-By selecting Trigger, and the Trigger Settings window (Fig. 9) opens.
+By a click on that Job and a subsequent right mouse click a list of options opens (Figure 8).
+By selecting Trigger the Trigger Settings window (Figure 9) opens.

-The Trigger Settings window (Fig. 9) allows input (Trigger In) and output triggers (Trigger Out) to be set.
+The Trigger Settings window (Figure 9) allows input (Trigger In) and output triggers (Trigger Out).
 Different options are available, including triggering within xt-scans.
-A defined trigger is automatically assigned to the selected Job.
+A defined trigger is automatically assigned to the selected .lnh